-See also, the 2019 decision in Canepa, whereby Spain alleged that Mr Rees QC's prior service as the legal director of Shell from 2010 to 2014, during which time Shell instructed the claimant's counsel, Allen and Overy, on six occasions for advice regarding mergers and acquisitions or antitrust litigation, demonstrated an 'old and strong mutual trust relationship' between Mr Rees QC and the firm (para.
-25).
-In this regard, the unchallenged arbitrators held that Spain had failed to prove that Mr Rees' position as legal director at Shell 'created an intertwined relationship' between him and Allen and Overy so as to manifestly call into question Mr Rees QC's ability to act independently or impartially (para.
-70).
+See also, the 2019 decision in Canepa, whereby Spain alleged that Mr Rees KC's prior service as the legal director of Shell from 2010 to 2014, during which Shell instructed the claimant's counsel, Allen and Overy, on six occasions for advice regarding mergers and acquisitions or antitrust litigation, demonstrated an 'old and strong mutual trust relationship' between Mr Rees KC and the firm (Paragraph 25).
+In this regard, the unchallenged arbitrators held that Spain had failed to prove that Mr Rees' position as legal director at Shell 'created an intertwined relationship' between him and Allen and Overy that would manifestly call into question Mr Rees KC's ability to act independently or impartially (Paragraph 70).